 Protestant missions.
 Participants included historian Philip Schaff, A. T. Pierson, J. Hudson

 Taylor and even billionaire Cornelius Vanderbilt II.

-- June 10, 1925 -- The Southern Baptist Foreign Mission Board trustees acknowledge that the
+- June 10, 1925 -- The Foreign Mission Board of the Southern Baptist Convention

 pastors and people spread the information of the urgent need of the board."